 Many couples choose a “best-of-both-worlds” approach, where you each have your own, personal checking and savings accounts, but share joint checking and savings accounts.

 With this approach, you can easily pay for shared expenses because each person can contribute their part of the money to your joint account while keeping other expenses separate.
-Each of you will have easy access to your own money, and you’ll have the freedom to spend your discretionary income without needing to track each other’s personal expenses directly.
+Each of you will have easy access to your own money, and you’ll have the freedom to spend your discretionary income without needing to track each other’s expenses directly.

 This approach could allow you to spend money on clothes while your partner spends money on tickets to events and travel.
-If maintaining your own personal hobbies is important to you, separating accounts could be a good solution for both of you to pursue your passions.
+If maintaining your hobbies is important to you, separating accounts could be a good solution for both of you to pursue your passions.

 Of course, you’ll still need to decide how each of you will contribute to your joint accounts.
 Here are two strategies you can choose from for funding the joint account:

 If you or your partner earns significantly more income, that person might wind up contributing a lot more money to the joint account with the percentage-based approach.
-Some couples might be fine with splitting bills based on income.
+Some couples might be OK with splitting bills based on income.
 If not, you can choose a fixed-dollar amount that you both contribute each month.
-This amount can split the bills 50-50, 60-40 or any other ratio to which you and your partner agree.
+This amount can split the bills 50-50, 60-40, or any other ratio to which you and your partner agree.

 Comparing percentage-based vs. fixed amount

 Both strategies work well as long as both partners are OK with them.
-It’s important to be honest with your partner as neither of you wants the other person feeling like the amount they contribute is unfair.
+It’s essential to be honest with your partner as neither of you wants the other person feeling like the amount they contribute is unfair.
 Have an open discussion about what you and your partner agree suits both of your needs; chances are that you can find a reasonable compromise.

 Determining shared expenses

 Some couples might also choose to have a combined savings account.
-You can use these funds to save up for shared future expenses, like a house, a car or a new baby.
+You can use these funds to save up for shared future expenses, like a house, a car, or a new baby.
 Discuss your savings goals and strategy to make sure you’re on the same page.